makrai/notes/kashyapi21-repr-learn-cluster.md

 * supervised models for text clustering
   * difficult to directly optimize for clustering
-  * because clustering is a discrete process and it is difficult to estimate meaningful gradient of a discrete function
+  * because clustering is a discrete process
+    * it is difficult to estimate meaningful gradient of a discrete function
   * so supervised clustering algorithms indirectly optimize for some continuous function that approximates the clustering process
 * We propose a scalable training strategy that directly optimizes for a discrete clustering metric
   * We train a BERT-based embedding model using our method and
   * evaluate it on two publicly available datasets
-  * our method outperforms another BERT-based embedding model employing Triplet loss and other unsupervised baselines
+  * our method outperforms
+    * another BERT-based embedding model employing Triplet loss and
+    * other unsupervised baselines

 # 1 Intro